google/mechahamster/docs/src/programmers_guide/building.md

 1. Navigate to the [Firebase Console][].
 2. If you already have an existing Google project associated with your mobile app, click **Import Google Project.** Otherwise, click **Create New Project.**
 3. Select the target platform (Android or iOS) and follow the setup steps.
 If you're importing an existing Google project, this may happen automatically and you can just download the config file.
-4. When prompted, enter the app's package name.  (`com.google.fpl.mechahamster`)
+4. When prompted, enter the app's package name.  (`com.google.fpl.mechahamster` for Android and `com.google.fpl.mechahamster.dev` for iOS since the former iOS bundle ID was taken)
 5. At the end, depending on your platform, you'll download a file named `google-services.json` (android) or `GoogleService-Info.plist` (iOS).
 Put this file somewhere in your `/Assets` directory.
 (You can re-download this file again at any time from the [Firebase Console][].)